NikosAlexandris/i.landsat8.swlst/README.md

 - Evaluate BIG mapcalc expressions -- are they correct?
     - Expression for Column Water Vapor
     - Expression for Land Surface Temperature
-- Why is the LST out of range when using a fixed land cover class?
+- ~~Why is the LST out of range when using a fixed land cover class?~~ Cloudy pixels are, mainly, the reason.
+Better cloud masking is the solution.
 - ~~Why does the multi-step approach on deriving the CWV map differ from the single big mapcalc expression?~~ **Fixed**
 - ~~Implement direct conversion of B10, B11 to brightness temperature values.~~  **Done**
 - ~~Get the FROM-GLC map,~~ **Found**